Deploying an Image Classifier on UCloud

 $ mkdir -p models/inception_v3-onnx-model/1

-$ mkdir -p models/inception_v3-tensorrt-fp32-model/1/
+$ mkdir -p models/inception_v3-trt-fp32-model/1/

-$ mkdir -p models/inception_v3-tensorrt-fp16-model/1/
+$ mkdir -p models/inception_v3-trt-fp16-model/1/

-Pytorch model definition
+PyTorch model definition

 Here, we implement a pre-trained PyTorch model, instantiating the InceptionV3 model with weights trained on the ImageNet dataset.
 The model is set to evaluation mode with .eval(), and allocated on the GPU with the .cuda() method: